db1996/homeassistant_runelite/README.md

 The ID of the entity will be `sensor.runelite_%username_skill_%skilname`

 The state of the sensor is the XP.
-IT has the following _attributes:
+It has the following _attributes:
 `ID` Is the OSRS skill ID <br>
 `Name` Friendly name of the skill<br>